What is Bachelor of Laws (LLB) Degree? Details Revealed

 Which is better – a BCom or an LLB degree?

 It’s not a case of doing one or the other.
-If you have completed a three-year BCom or BA you can still become a lawyer provided you complete an additional two-year LLB.
-The time you spent on your initial degree will not have been wasted if it gives you a good background in business, or an industry on which you wish to focus as a specialist legal practitioner.
+If you have completed a three-year BCom or BA, you can still become a lawyer, provided you complete an additional two-year LLB.
+The time you spent on your initial degree will not have been wasted if it gives you a good background in business or an industry on which you wish to focus as a specialist legal practitioner.

-However, the LLB degree is a prerequisite to join professional bodies such as the Law Society or Bar Council.
+However, the LLB degree is a prerequisite to join professional bodies such as the Law Society or the Bar Council.
 According to the Law Society of South Africa, you qualify to be admitted as a legal practitioner once you have satisfied all the requirements for the LLB degree at any university.
-This involves a course of study of not less than four years, or a course of study of not less than five years if the LLB degree is preceded by a bachelor’s degree other than an LLB.
+This involves a course of study of not less than four years, or of not less than five years if the LLB degree is preceded by a bachelor’s degree other than an LLB.

-After obtaining an LLB degree you will be eligible to apply for a postgraduate qualification – a Master of Laws (LLM) degree which can open up pathways to further develop skills and expertise in the field of law.
+After obtaining an LLB degree, you will be eligible to apply for a postgraduate qualification – a Master of Laws (LLM) degree – which can open up pathways further to develop skills and expertise in the field of law.

 The study of law equips one with the capacity to confront complex matters, assess and comprehend human reasoning, and evaluate situations with rational acuity.
 Good lawyers emerge from their studies able to communicate well – essential to convey sound arguments in court – as well as able to absorb a great deal of information and distil the essence of it.